 Optimize your eCommerce platform

 As mentioned before, website performance and functionality are crucial.
 That also applies to the e-commerce platform you have integrated into your website.
-It’s very important that products on your store are well categorized and organized.
+Products in your store must be well categorized and organized.

 It’s also crucial to display proper images and videos to boost user engagement.
-You can even consider opting for a Shopify agency solution to further optimize your eCommerce platform.
-In essence, it’s important to provide potential customers with an exceptional shopping experience, so that they have more reasons to convert.
+You can even consider opting for a Shopify agency solution to optimize your eCommerce platform further.
+In essence, it’s essential to provide potential customers with an exceptional shopping experience to have more reasons to convert.

-Many e-commerce stores have different policies in place for their shipment, packaging, delivery process, return policies and so on.
-Not disclosing such information leads to inconveniences.
+Many e-commerce stores have different policies for their shipment, packaging, delivery process, return policies, etc. Not disclosing such information leads to inconveniences.
 Therefore make sure you have such information available and easily findable for your audience.
 For example, you can implement a frequently asked questions page (FAQ) or a knowledge base for your customers to inform themselves about your company and your operations.

 Offer free shipping

-Free shipping is very important for consumers these days.
-In fact, consumers will browse multiple e-commerce websites until they find the one that offers free shipping.
-However, offering free shipping usually means there’s a higher price involved or additional fee that compensates the loss for the store.
+Free shipping is essential for consumers these days.
+Consumers will browse multiple e-commerce websites until they find the one that offers free shipping.
+However, offering free shipping usually means there’s a higher price involved or an additional fee that compensates for the loss for the store.

 Nevertheless, consumers don’t seem to mind this little fact, as long as they believe they’re getting something for free.
-You can implement a strategy that provides free shipment to customers that doesn’t hurt your profits or bottom line.
-For example, free shipment for every order above $100 or free shipment for every additional purchase made.
+Therefore, you can implement a free shipment strategy to customers that don’t hurt your profits or bottom line—for example, free shipment for every order above $100 or every additional purchase made.

-A bit of convenience from your part can greatly boost conversion rates.
+A bit of convenience on your part can significantly boost conversion rates.
 Customers generally prefer to have various options made available to them.
 A good example is offering multiple payment options.
 Consumers who prefer to pay via invoice won’t be driven away if you accept multiple payment options.

-Otherwise, if you only accept credit or debit card as payment, then consumers who prefer to pay via some other method will go elsewhere.
+Otherwise, if you only accept credit or debit cards as payment, consumers who prefer to pay via another method will go elsewhere.
 In addition, make sure you accept various currencies as well.
 This is especially beneficial if you operate on the global market and have customers from different parts of the world in your consumer base.

 Optimize your checkout process

 Many e-commerce stores lose customers and conversions due to shopping cart abandonment.
-That means that there’s an issue at your checkout process that drives consumers away.
-In most of the cases, those issues revolve around hidden costs and unexpected payments, lack of security measures, a requirement to create an account and log in or to subscribe to some sort of newsletter.
+Unfortunately, that means that there’s an issue at your checkout process that drives consumers away.
+In most cases, those issues revolve around hidden costs and unexpected payments, lack of security measures, a requirement to create an account and log in, or subscribe to some newsletter.

-That being said, it’s important to monitor your cart abandonment rate and determine the problem that causes consumers to abandon their carts.
-Once you identify the issues, make sure you resolve them right away and also remind your customers about their abandoned carts.
-Most customers will finish the checkout process once the issues have been dealt with, thus improving both your sales and conversion rates.
+That being said, it’s essential to monitor your cart abandonment rate and determine the problem that causes consumers to abandon their carts.
+Once you identify the issues, make sure you resolve them right away and remind your customers about their abandoned carts.
+Most customers will finish the checkout process once the problems have been dealt with, thus improving both your sales and conversion rates.

-Converting leads is more difficult than it may seem.
-Conversion rates for e-commerce stores are around only 2% even when they’re implementing the best strategies.
+Converting leads is more complex than it may seem.
+Conversion rates for e-commerce stores are around only 2%, even when they’re implementing the best strategies.
 However, with a bit of effort and good planning, you can improve your efforts and deliver an exceptional experience to your potential customers that will encourage them to convert.